Jonathan2251/lbt/source/lib.rst

 	jsub	__addsf3

-For some brar-metal or embedded application, the C code doesn't need the file and high-level IO in libc.
+For some bare-metal or embedded applications, the C code does not need the file and high-level I/O features provided by `libc`.

-Libm provides a lots of functions to support software floating point beyond basic operations [#math]_ .
+`libm` provides a wide range of functions to support software floating-point operations beyond basic arithmetic [#math]_.

-Libc provides file, high-level IO functions and basic float functions [#clib]_ .
+`libc` provides file handling, high-level I/O functions, and some basic float operations [#clib]_.

-Cpu0 hires Compiler-rt/lib/builtins and
+Cpu0 uses `compiler-rt/lib/builtins` and
-compiler-rt/lib/sanitizer_common/sanitizer_printf.cpp at this point.
+`compiler-rt/lib/sanitizer_common/sanitizer_printf.cpp` to support
+software floating-point.

-The compiler-rt/lib/builtins is a target-independent C form of software float library implementation.
-Cpu0 implements compiler-rt-12.x/cpu0/abort.c only at this point for supporting this feature.
+The `compiler-rt/lib/builtins` is a target-independent C implementation of a software floating-point library.
+Cpu0 currently implements only `compiler-rt-12.x/cpu0/abort.c` to support this functionality.

-.. note:: **Why these libm functions called builtins in compiler-rt/lib/builtins?**
+.. note:: **Why are these libm functions called builtins in compiler-rt/lib/builtins?**

-  Though these compiler-rt builtins functions are written in C. The CPU can provide float type instructions or high level instructions to compile these libm function calls into specific HW instructions to speed up.
+   Though these `compiler-rt` built-in functions are written in C, CPUs can provide hardware float or high-level instructions to accelerate them.

-In order to speed up these libm functions, many CPU provide float instructions for them.
-Of course, for the implemenation, clang compiles these float type's operation in C into llvm ir, then Mips backends compiles them into their HW instructions.
-For example:
+   Compilers like Clang can convert float-type operations in C into LLVM IR.
+   Then, the backend compiles them into specific hardware instructions for performance.

+To optimize `libm` functions, many CPUs include hardware floating-point instructions.

+For example, the Clang compilation and backend translation go as follows:

-- float a, b, c; a=b*c; -> (clang) -> %add = fmul float %0, %1 [#llvm-fmul]_
+- `float a, b, c; a = b * c;` → (Clang) → `%add = fmul float %0, %1`
+  [#llvm-fmul]_

-Mips backend compiles `fmul` into HW instructions as follows,
+MIPS backend compiles `fmul` into hardware instructions:

-- %add = fmul float %0, %1 -> (llvm-mips) -> mul.s [#llvm-fmul]_ [#mips-fmadd1.ll]_
+- `%add = fmul float %0, %1` → (LLVM-MIPS) → `mul.s`
+  [#llvm-fmul]_ [#mips-fmadd1.ll]_

-Cpu0 backend compiles `fmul` into libm function call fmul as follows,
+Cpu0 backend, without hardware float support, compiles `fmul` into a library function call:

-- %add = fmul float %0, %1 -> (llvm-mips) -> jsub fmul [#llvm-fmul]_
+- `%add = fmul float %0, %1` → (LLVM-Cpu0) → `jsub fmul`
+  [#llvm-fmul]_

-For high level of math functions, clang compiles these float type's operation in C into llvm intrinsic functions, then the llvm backends of these CPU compile them into their HW instructions.
-For example, clang compiles pow() into @llvm.pow.f32 as follows,
+For high-level math functions, Clang compiles float-type operations in C into LLVM intrinsic functions.
+Then, LLVM backends for different CPUs compile these intrinsics into hardware instructions when available.

+For example, Clang compiles `pow()` into `@llvm.pow.f32` as follows:

-- %pow = call float @llvm.pow.f32(float %x, float %y) [#clang-pow]_
+- `%pow = call float @llvm.pow.f32(float %x, float %y)` [#clang-pow]_

-AMDGPU compiles @llvm.pow.f32 into a few instructions as follows:
+The AMDGPU backend compiles `@llvm.pow.f32` into a sequence of instructions:

-- %pow = call float @llvm.pow.f32(float %x, float %y) (llvm-AMDGPU) -> ... + v_exp_f32_e32 v0, v0 + ... [#clang-pow]_
+- `%pow = call float @llvm.pow.f32(float %x, float %y)`
+  → (LLVM-AMDGPU) → `... + v_exp_f32_e32 v0, v0 + ...` [#clang-pow]_

-Mips compiles @llvm.pow.f32 into a few instructions as follows:
+The MIPS backend compiles `@llvm.pow.f32` into a function call:

-- %pow = call float @llvm.pow.f32(float %x, float %y) (llvm-AMDGPU) -> jal powf [#clang-pow]_
+- `%pow = call float @llvm.pow.f32(float %x, float %y)`
+  → (LLVM-MIPS) → `jal powf` [#clang-pow]_

-Clang treats these libm functions as builtin and compiles them into llvm ir or intrinsic, then different backends can choose to compile them into specific instructions or call builtin functions in libm.
-The following is Clang's comment [#clang-builtin-comment]_.
+Clang treats these `libm` functions as built-ins and compiles them into LLVM IR or intrinsics.
+Then, the LLVM backend can either lower them into hardware instructions (if available) or generate function calls to built-in implementations in `libm`.

+The following quote is from Clang's documentation [#clang-builtin-comment]_:

 .. code-block:: c++